-They are all by artists who lived or worked in and around St Ives last
+They are all by artists who lived or worked in and around St Ives last century.
+The style of their work is called Modern Art.

 In the space below draw a minimum of 6 different shapes that you can see in the artworks in this gallery -try and draw them as accurately as you can.